vkbo/novelWriter/docs/source/project_references.rst

 metadata is also associated with headings, and not the documents directly.

 If you split your project into separate documents for each scene, this distinction may not matter.
-However, there are several benefits to using documents at a larger structural scale when starting your project.
+However, there are several benefits to using documents at a larger structural scale when first starting your project.
 For instance, it may make more sense to define all your scenes, and even chapters, in a single document at first, or perhaps a document per act.
 You can later split these documents up using the document split feature.
 See :ref:`a_ui_tree_split_merge` for more details.

-The implication here is that you can treat each heading as an independent element of your notes that can be referenced somewhere else.
-In order to make it possible to reference a header section, you need to assign it a tag.
+You can do the same with your notes.
+You can treat each heading as an independent element of your notes that can be referenced somewhere else.
+That way you can collect all your minor or background characters in a single note file, and still be able to reference them individually by separating them with headings and assigning each a tag.

 .. _a_references_tags: